gamedig/gamedig.github.io/src/guide/contributing.md

 ### Understanding GitHub Flow

 GitHub Flow is a collaborative development process that facilitates seamless teamwork and iteration.
-To familiarize yourself with this workflow, explore our guide on
+To familiarize yourself with this workflow, explore GitHub's guide on
 [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow),
 which outlines best practices for branching, committing changes, and merging pull requests.